Ford Puma 1.5 EcoBoost ST Gold Edition 5dr

 To be clear - a Fiesta, certainly one with the ST-Line setup, is simply more fun.
 So's a Focus.
-But for a crossover, this is good.
+But for a crossover, this is good, and the ST variant actually has 90-per cent of the chops of the smaller brother.
+Not quite as good… but close.
 What isn't so good is the road noise, with some gritty hubbub coming through the tyres.

 The ride is a little bobbly, but the suspension accepts big hits well enough.
 You sit 3cm higher off the floor than in a Fiesta, and the floor is 3cm higher off the road.
 That 6cm total lift is noticeable, but it's not exactly SUV altitude, and the driving position isn't too upright.

 The driving modes affect the powertrain and skid control, but not the suspension because that's passive.
 Also they change the instrument colours and fonts, but not in a distracting way.
 They're normal, eco (softens the throttle, emphasises regeneration), sport (quite a bit perkier on the open road but a bit sharp in town), slippery and trail.